More Than Just the Gateway to Everest, Kathmandu is It’s Own Adventure

 By 9:00am we are back on the ground.

-Over the next few days I hear stories from other travelers who went to the airport as many as four days in a row and were never able to take the flight.
+Over the next few days, I hear stories from other travelers who went to the airport as many as four days in a row and were never able to take the flight.
 So we’re both feeling extremely grateful for our good fortune.
-We were fully prepared to come back tomorrow morning and try one last time but I’m so glad we didn’t have to.
+We were fully prepared to come back tomorrow morning and try one last time but I’m so glad we don’t have to.

 With our main Nepal objective now knocked out, we have another full day left to kill in Kathmandu.